Australia has nearly five million dogs, with nearly 40% of Australian households owning one.

 A reasonable strategy for exercising urban dogs with these tendencies is to take them for walks at night.
 This is generally less stressful, as there is less activity and less chance of bumping into other dogs.

 Comments from other people is another possible barrier.
 Some breeds provoke negative feedback from others, and there is evidence that overweight dogs embarrass their owners.
 Unwelcome dog behaviour can also sometimes cause embarrassment.
-So, it’s important to train your dog to respond to you on and off the leash, both at home and away, and to remember that the secret to having a happy, healthy and well-socialised dog starts with regular mental and physical exercise.
+So, it’s important to train your dog to respond to you on and off the leash, both at home and away.
+Remember that the secret to having a happy, healthy and well-socialised dog starts with regular mental and physical exercise.

 Bad weather may also act as a deterrent, but don’t let that stop you!
 Dog owners in the UK confront more cold, rainy days but are more committed to exercising their dogs than Australians.